kwadrnt/MEN-review/README.md

 #### Now, consider the following statement

 *The MEAN stack is better than Rails because it is all JavaScript, the native language of the web.
-Node's built in V8 JS engine makes the MEAN stack app far faster than a Ruby on Rails app.
+Node's built-in V8 JS engine makes the MEAN stack app far faster than a Ruby on Rails app.
 Angular creates dynamic, single page apps which are more intuitive to write than the `.erb` style templating of Rails apps.*

-Take two minutes to write down your reaction.
+Take two minutes to write down your reaction. -->

-## MEAN
+## MEN
-What does MEAN mean?
+What are the technologies in "MEN" stack?
 Without using any other resources, write down what you know about each of the following:

 **MongoDB**